oroinc/documentation/backend/entities/customize-datagrids/backend/index.rst

 Sorting
 ^^^^^^^

-After that you may want to make your columns sortable.
-Sorting configuration should be placed under the ``sorters`` node.
+After that, you may want to make your columns sortable.
+The sorting configuration should be placed under the ``sorters`` node.
-In basic sorter implementation, the configuration takes the ``columns`` and ``default`` keys.
+The configuration takes the ``columns`` and ``default`` keys in basic sorter implementation.
-It is an array of column names where the value is sorter configuration.
+It is an array of column names where the value is a sorter configuration.
-There is one required value ``data_name`` that is responsible for knowledge on which datagrid should do sorting.
+One required value, ``data_name``, is responsible for knowing which datagrid should do the sorting.

-Lets make all columns sortable:
+Let's make all columns sortable:

 .. code-block:: yaml

     datagrids:
         acme-demo-datagrid: